Rezvani25/reactjs-filter-expense/README.md

 An application where the user can enter their purchases using the form provided and keep track of their expenses throughout the year by clicking the Add New Expense button.
 Also filter through the different years using the dropdown menu.
+The form can be closed by clicking the Cancel button.